EffectOrientedProgramming/book/Chapters/01_Preface.md

 ## Acknowledgements

-Kit Langton, for being a kindred spirit in software interests and inspiring contributor to the open source world.
+Kit Langton, for being a kindred spirit in software interests and an inspiring contributor to the open source world.

 Wyett Considine, for being an enthusiastic intern and initial audience.